-At the end of this period, collect the migration water and allow to cool in a covered vessel to (23 ± 2) °C. Following cooling, and without delay, determine the odour, flavour, colour and turbidity, in accordance with Clauses 10 and 11 respectively.
+At the end of this period, collect the migration water and allow to cool in a covered vessel to (23 ± 2) °C. Following cooling, and without delay, determine the migration of substances, in accordance with clause 9.

-Repeat F.2.2 two more times using fresh test water (5.4.3) each time.
+Repeat F.2.2 two more times using fresh test water (5.3.2) each time.